Vitor Belfort Retires After ‘UFC 212’ Because ‘His Body Is Not The Same Anymore’

 - Anderson Silva: Light Heavyweight MMA Fighter Says He Is “Disappointed” With How UFC Has Treated Him

 Take note that Vitor Belfort is in great shape and by the looks of it, he could hang with any MMA fighter who steps in the UFC cage.
-However, looks are often deceiving especially for someone who is 39-years-old with almost 40 fights on his record over the course of over two decades.
-He is surely feeling the affects of that time and effort in MMA and apparently he knows.
+However, looks are often deceiving especially for someone who is 39 years old with almost 40 fights on his record over the course of over two decades.
+He is surely feeling the effects of that time and effort in MMA and apparently he knows.

 “It’s time to end this chapter as a professional fighter.
 My body is not the same anymore for training.
 It’s too much pain.
 I did more than 14 surgeries.
 I left everything in the Octagon.
 I’m sad because I didn’t give the win to my fellow Brazilians, but it happens.”

 Vitor Belfort probably also took the hint that it was time to hang up the MMA gloves given his current record.
 Since his fight against Ronaldo Souza at UFC 198: Werdum vs. Miocic, he has lost via TKO with two of them being in the first round.
 Souza TKO’d him with punches in the first round.
-Gerard Mousasi TKO’d him with a head kick and punches in the second round at UFC 204: Bisping vs. Henderson 2, and just recently, Kelvin Gastelum TKO’s him with punches in the first round at UFC Fight Night 106.
+Gerard Mousasi TKO’d him with a head kick and punches in the second round at UFC 204: Bisping vs. Henderson 2, and just recently, Kelvin Gastelum TKO’d him with punches in the first round at UFC Fight Night 106.

 The only way Vitor Belfort will not retire from combative MMA is if UFC forms a legends league.
 According to a written article by MMA Junkie, he believes it will “revolutionize the MMA market,” but more importantly for him, it will keep him employed.